Where does the data come from in PeakGTO?

 What is the best way to use the PeakGTO Library to study my game?

-Your overall goal should be to focus on the big picture instead of trying to memorize every action for every hand.
+Your overall goal should be to focus on the big picture rather than memorize every action for every hand.
 Try to understand the overall strategy, global frequencies, and patterns that come up across different spots.
 The goal is to train yourself to ‘become the solver’ rather than to use the solver as a look‑up tool to stroke your own ego.
-Trying to memorize every spot is futile and will leave you frustrated, instead, focus on the big picture and the common mechanics at play.
+Trying to memorize every spot is futile and will leave you frustrated; instead, focus on the big picture and the common mechanics at play.

 GTO outputs are simply a baseline, assuming your opponent also plays perfectly under the given assumptions.
 ‘Becoming the solver’ will allow you to adjust much quicker to take advantage of your opponents’ mistakes and become a great poker player.